As an Amazon Associate I earn from qualifying purchases.

 - Laundry: Unless you hire a service that collects, launders, and then provides you with clean diapers, you’re looking at extra laundry.
 As a family with young children, you’re probably doing a lot of laundry already.
 Be prepared for more if you use cloth.

 - Cloth diapers take up space: Cloth diapers require more storage space than disposable diapers.
 Make sure you allocate space in your nursery for cloth diaper storage (both clean and dirty) and choose a diaper bag that works for cloth diapers.
 A large diaper caddy can be a good idea as well.

 - They are too cute: Okay, this may not be a real drawback.
 Just be aware that it can be easy to buy more diapers than you need because of the cute factor.
 If budget is a true factor for you in choosing cloth, plan accordingly and stick to it.

-Why Just Diaper When You Can Reap the Benefits of Cloth Diapers?
+Why Just Diaper When You Can Reap The Benefits Of Cloth Diapers?

 Still not sure it’s entirely right for you?
 You can always pick up a few diapers to try, or cloth diaper part-time.